 This work demonstrates a notable advancement in the field of scene description for manufacturing by presenting VLM-IRIS, a zero-shot framework that adapts VLMs for use with thermal infrared imagery.
 This work developed and validated a framework that converts infrared data into RGB-compatible images and pairs them with descriptive text prompts, and does object presence detection without any retraining or labeled datasets.
 VLM-IRIS operates fully in a zero-shot manner, which makes it easy to maintain and reliable over time, and allows it to keep working well even if the equipment or environment changes.
+The framework is not tied to a specific material extrusion printer or filament material since it relies on relative thermal contrast and semantic alignment.
+When applied to different printers or materials, factors including emissivity, surface finish, and operating temperature ranges may affect how the infrared images appear and how prompts should be written.
+However, the core zero-shot pipeline would remain unchanged, and therefore adapting the method mainly involves updating the prompt descriptions rather than retraining the model.
 This creates new opportunities for using such models in manufacturing, where thermal cameras are already common for process monitoring, fault detection, and inspection.